 - An MD will cover each scan ("covering MD").
-The covering MD will be either an investigator on the protocol, or an MD provided by the study for this purpose. - The covering MD will be BLS certified and will be trained in the use of an epinephrine autoinjector ("epi pen").
+The covering MD will be either an investigator on the protocol, or an MD provided by the MRI unit. - The covering MD will be BLS certified and will be trained in the use of an epinephrine autoinjector ("epi pen").
 An epi pen will be provided by the MRI unit and kept on the unit.